 Take it room by room

 Start with the major purchases that furnish either your living room or your kitchen.
 TV, desktop computer, the mixed-medium landscape that hangs over the mantle.
 Fridge, stove, dishwasher, the outrageously expensive espresso machine.
-For appliances and devices, include distinguishing details like serial number, make, and model.
+For appliances and devices, capture serial plates with close-up photos and record make, model, purchase date, and price; a narrated video walkthrough per room helps ensure nothing is missed (III).

 Make special note of valuables

-While they may not be as obviously expensive as a sound system or leather couch, chances are you own a fair number of collectibles, antiques, and jewelry.
+While they may not be as obviously expensive as a sound system or leather couch, you likely own collectibles, antiques, and jewelry.
 This is the category in which you may discover you need to up your coverage.
+These categories often have special limits in standard policies—jewelry theft coverage is commonly capped around $1,500 unless you add a rider or separate valuables policy—so flag them for appraisal and possible scheduling (Travelers, III).

 Move from big to small

 Once you’ve made a sweep of all the big-ticket items, move on to the small stuff.
 The clothing, kitchen gadgets, and miscellaneous equipment that populate closets and drawers.
 For the most part, these sundries don’t call for the same individualized record-keeping.
 Pull hidden items into view and take representative snapshots of the group.
-Provide detail in terms of number: two complete tool sets, eight winter coats, one camping tent, one record player, etc.
+Provide detail in terms of number: two complete tool sets, eight winter coats, one camping tent, one record player, etc.; a simple worksheet like IRS Publication 584 can help keep counts and categories consistent.

 Store your home inventory somewhere safe